BenjaminRLabVIEWExtensions/Insert-LVClass-Property-Node/LabVIEW Shortcut Menu Plug-ins.md

 - Edit how the plug-in executes when you select the custom item.

 LabVIEW offers an utility to guide us creating new Shortcut Menu plug-ins.
-Open the <LabVIEW install directory>\resource\plugins\PopupMenus\Create Shortcut Menu Plug-In From Template.vi and fill the different fields and run the VI.
+Open the `<LabVIEW install directory>\resource\plugins\PopupMenus\Create Shortcut Menu Plug-In From Template.vi` on Windows, or `/Applications/National Instruments/<LabVIEW XXXX 64-bit>/resource/plugins/PopupMenus/Create Shortcut Menu Plug-In From Template.vi` on Mac OS, and fill the different fields and run the VI.

 ![Create LabVIEW Shortcut Plug-In From Template](/img/CreateLvMenusFromTemplate.png)